damiannolan/babel-restify-api-v1/README.md

 ## Heroku Deployment

 The web service has been deployed to [Heroku](https://www.heroku.com/) using the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) in conjunction with the [MongoLab's mLab](https://elements.heroku.com/addons/mongolab) add-on for cloud hosted databases.

+The service is currently available at: https://restify-face-service.herokuapp.com/

 Deploy your own Heroku Service using these simple Heroku CLI commands where $MY_APP is your own application name.